sanyaxx/CW2024/Readme.md

 ---

+### Bullet Tracking System Implementation

+#### 1. Purpose
+Tracks the player's bullet usage during each level, encouraging strategic resource management and rewarding efficiency with score bonuses.

+#### 2. Features and Functionality
+- **Bullet Count**: Each level starts with a set number of bullets displayed on the UI.
+- **Resource Depletion**: Shooting reduces the bullet count; firing is disabled at zero bullets.
+- **Game Over Condition**: Running out of bullets without meeting the winning condition results in failure.
+- **Score Impact**: Remaining bullets at level completion boost the player's final score.

+#### 3. Why These Features Were Implemented
+- Encourages strategic gameplay and accuracy.
+- Links resource conservation to player rewards, enhancing engagement and replayability.

 ### **Magnet Feature for Coin Attraction**
 The magnet feature adds a strategic gameplay element, enabling players to attract coins within a defined radius.
 It enhances engagement through intuitive mechanics and real-time feedback.